Welcome to the Diabetes Research Hub

 deno run -A https://raw.githubusercontent.com/surveilr/www.surveilr.com/main/lib/service/diabetes-research-hub/drhctl.ts study-files

-This method provides a streamlined approach to complete the process and see the results quickly.
+This method provides a streamlined approach to complete the process and view the results quickly.

-Step 5 : Verify the Verification Validation Results in the UI
+Step 5: Verify the Verification and Validation Results in the UI

-• Check the below section in UI and Perform the steps as in the second image
+• Check the following section in the UI and follow the steps as shown in the second image.

 vv-image